-The difference between the public offering price per share, assuming no value is attributed to the warrants included in the units we are offering by this prospectus and included in the private units, and the pro forma net tangible book value per share after this offering constitutes the dilution to investors in this offering.
+The difference between the public offering price per share, assuming (i) no value is attributed to the rights included in the units we are offering by this prospectus and included in the private units and (ii) no value is attributed to the warrants included in the units we are offering by this prospectus and included in the private units, and the pro forma net tangible book value per share after this offering constitutes the dilution to investors in this offering.
 Such calculation does not reflect any dilution associated with sale and exercise of warrants, including the private warrants.
 Net tangible book value per share is determined by dividing our net tangible book value, which is our total tangible assets less total liabilities (including the value of ordinary shares which may be redeemed for cash), by the number of outstanding ordinary shares.